.

 With the influx of data and insights, patient education becomes paramount.

-• Contextualized education: Labs can offer materials tailored to a patient's specific health condition and history, ensuring they fully grasp the implications of their test results.
+• Contextualized Education: Labs can offer materials tailored to a patient's specific health condition and history, ensuring they fully grasp the implications of their test results.

 LIS System